Everton Messias

-Everton Tiago Barella de Souza Messias (born 24 February 2002), known as Everton Messias or just Everton, is a Brazilian footballer who plays as a forward for Portuguesa.
+Everton Tiago Barella de Souza Messias (born 24 February 2002), known as Everton Messias or just Everton, is a Brazilian footballer who plays as a forward.

 Career

 Born in Ribeirão Preto, São Paulo, Everton joined Red Bull Brasil's youth setup in 2017, aged 15.
 He moved to the structure of Red Bull Bragantino in 2020, initially featuring for the under-23s in the Campeonato Brasileiro de Aspirantes.

 Everton made his senior debut with RB Brasil on 6 March 2021, coming on as a late substitute in a 1–1 Campeonato Paulista Série A2 away draw against São Bernardo.
 He scored his first senior goal on 2 February 2022, netting the opener in a 1–1 away draw against Portuguesa Santista.

 Everton made his first team debut with Braga on 6 April 2023, replacing fellow youth graduate Talisson in a 4–1 away routing of Tacuary, for the year's Copa Sudamericana.
 On 4 December 2023, he renewed his contract with the club.

 Everton made his Série A debut on 29 June 2024, replacing Vitinho in a 1–1 away draw against Cuiabá.
 On 22 July, he was presented at Vila Nova on loan until the end of the season.

 On 13 November 2024, after just one first team match, Everton's loan was cut short.
 On 12 December, he was announced at Portuguesa.

+On 10 December 2025, Everton moved to Madureira on loan.